VNC Server Configuration

 NetPhantom integration with VNC

 To enable NetPhantom Support to help you with a problem or just general guidance, there are a number of steps that needs to be performed.
-First, your NetPhantom Editor needs to be configured to communicate securely using SSL to a Remote Assistance Server such as the one provided by Nexum Technologies at the address netphantom.com; the web site http://netphantom.com is running a NetPhantom Server installation enhanced with a Remote Assistance Server.
+First, your NetPhantom Editor needs to be configured to communicate securely using SSL to a Remote Assistance Server such as the one provided by Nexum International at the address netphantom.com; the web site http://netphantom.com is running a NetPhantom Server installation enhanced with a Remote Assistance Server.
 When NetPhantom Supports is using VNC to interact with your machine, you are able to see everything going on (such as keyboard or mouse input), and also to work simultaneously.
 This work is transferred to the remote VNC used by NetPhantom Support.

 Configuring Remote Assistance